Drew-Donaldson/coursework-projects/README.md

     - Implemented token generation and validation for secure API access.
     - Configured a custom JWT authentication filter.
     - Secured endpoints using JWT-based authentication and authorization.
-    - Demonstrated handling of token expiration and refresh mechanisms.

 ## Technologies Used
 - **Java**: 17